Terms and Conditions for Services Provided by SpotOn Transact, LLC

 10.1.
 Initial and Renewal Terms.
 This Contract commences on the Effective Date, as described in Section 13.2 and shall remain in effect so long as Client has contracted for or is receiving or using any Services (the “Term”).

 10.2.
 Early Termination by SpotOn.
 This Contract and any Service Descriptions to which the parties have agreed may be terminated by SpotOn at any time by SpotOn in SpotOn’s sole discretion, without any liability or obligation to Client.
-Particular Services may also be terminated by SpotOn or the Client as described in the applicable Service Descriptions and/or this Contract.
+Particular Services may also be terminated by SpotOn or the Client as described in the applicable Service Descriptions and/or this Contract and any other services offered by third parties through or in conjunction with SpotOn are subject to the terms therein whether viewed and or agreed to by Client through a website, app or otherwise.
 In the event of a termination without cause by SpotOn as described in this Section 10.2, SpotOn will return any pre-paid subscription fees less any discounts provided by SpotOn.

 10.3.
 Termination by Client.
-This Contract may be terminated by Client (i) pursuant to Section 3.4 or (ii) upon delivery of thirty (30) days’ written notice to SpotOn if SpotOn materially breaches this Contract and does not correct such breach within thirty (30) days after receipt of written notice of the breach from Client.
+Unless otherwise agreed by Client through the Services or through third party websites and/or applications for services offered through or in conjunction with SpotOn, this Contract may be terminated by Client (i) pursuant to Section 3.4 or (ii) upon delivery of thirty (30) days’ written notice to SpotOn if SpotOn materially breaches this Contract and does not correct such breach within thirty (30) days after receipt of written notice of the breach from Client.
 Notwithstanding the foregoing, the provisions of Section 3 shall not terminate until Client has returned all rented or loaned Hardware to SpotOn and has paid all Fees and charges due under this Contract, including any replacement fees due to SpotOn and, if Client uses SpotOn Restaurant POS, the difference between the list price of the Hardware sold to Client and the discounted price paid for such Hardware, as set forth in Section 3.3.

 10.4.
 Survival.
 The provisions of Sections 2 through 8, this Section 10, and Sections 11 and 12, Client’s payment obligations, and any other provisions that by their nature or terms should survive, shall survive termination of this Contract for any reason.